 Setups Mundunugu's Regalia can successfully incorporate Sage's Journey at the cost of dropping The Flavor of Time and Goldwrap, and therefore sacrificing perma invincibility; however, more mitigation is not really needed due to the inherent evasiveness of the build at hand with Spirit Walk and Horrify.
 The main idea in this setup is clearly: kill everything before it can see or touch you.

-The Bounty build is nearly equivalent to the Nephalem Rift setup; the only difference being the swap of The Flavor of Time for Hexing Pants of Mr. Yan (via selecting Ring of Royal Grandeur in cube).
+The Bounty build is nearly equivalent to the Nephalem Rift setup; the only difference being the swap of The Flavor of Time for Homing Pads (via selecting Ring of Royal Grandeur in Kanai's cube allowing us to drop one equipped set piece).

 Concept Mundunugu's Regalia constitutes the best Bounty farmer for the Witch Doctor class.
 Spirit Barrage Manitou continuously attacks for you even while you are moving; all the multipliers from Gazing Demise, the set itself as well as Squirts Necklace provide such a massive damage boost that it's not necessary for you to worry for the accumulation of The Barber's mechanics.
 As per usual Molten Wildebeests Gizzard serves the purpose of protecting your hit point to ensure a better uptime of Squirts Necklace.